akothen/Hydride/backends/llvm/docs/LangRef.rst

 The '``llvm.vp.fptoui``' intrinsic converts its :ref:`floating-point
 <t_floating>` operand into the nearest (rounding towards zero) unsigned integer
 value where the lane position is below the explicit vector length and the vector mask is true.
-Masked-off lanes are ``poison``.
+Masked-off lanes are undefined.
 On enabled lanes where conversion takes place and the value cannot fit in the return type, the result on that lane is a :ref:`poison value <poisonvalues>`.